deeplint/deeplint/web/docs/intro.md

 ---
 ## What is DeepLint?

-[DeepLint](https://deeplint.com) is an open-source Cloud Security-as-Code framework for securing and optimizing any cloud, infrastructure, or services.
-With DeepLint, you can build, enforce, and share security workflows as code to find, fix, and prevent costly mistakes in cloud configurations.
+DeepLint is an open-source Cloud Security-as-Code framework that enables you to build, enforce, and manage security workflows as code to find, fix, and prevent costly mistakes in cloud configurations.

-With pluggable security packages, DeepLint can be easily extended to check multiple cloud accounts and work with any cloud types, from IaaS to SaaS, as well as Infrastructure-as-Code.

 ## Why DeepLint?

-Organizations are quickly moving to Cloud for agility, scalability, and cost-effectiveness.
+Organizations move to Cloud for its agility, scalability, and cost-effectiveness.
 However, Cloud can also bring chaos.
-A simple configuration mistake can cause data leakage or leave idle resources that cost you a fortune.
+A naive configuration mistake can turn down your entire infrastructure or leave idle resources that cost you a fortune.

-DeepLint adopts the Security-as-Code approach and aims to provide a unified and extendable cloud security tool to help organizations better utilize Cloud without slowing down product development and business growth.

-### Security as Code

-Codify security workflows for repeated and consistent usage.
-Manage security as code - version control, peer review, and sharing.

-### Extendable

-Package and share your security best practices within the team.
-Use pre-curated security packages to elevate cloud security posture quickly.

-### Multi-Cloud

-Use one unified tool to check multiple Cloud and Infrastructure-as-Code with easy-to-configure security packages.

-### DevSecOps

-Embed security workflows into DevOps pipelines to automate cloud security without slowing down development.
+With DevOps, cloud configurations are being continuously updated, which makes staying secure and compliant event more challenging and urgent.

+Existing solutions are
+- slowing down the development
+- limited on supported Cloud and checking coverage
+- difficult to customize and extend
+- usually very pricey

+**Cloud security needs a new approach.**

+DeepLint adopts the Security-as-Code methodology, empowering you to define and codify security workflows for any cloud applications at the beginning of a project, keep them in a source code repository
+, and run automatically within DevOps pipelines.

+With DeepLint, you can secure and optimize any Cloud, infrastructure or services, and Infrastructure-as-Code templates through the entire DevOps life cycle, without slowing down development and growth.

+DeepLint helps you protect cloud environments from:
+- Security threats
+- Data leakage
+- Compliance violations
+- IAM challenges
+- Idle resources
+- More

 ## How it works
 ### Build
+DeepLine organizes the security workflows into the **Package**, a runnable and self-contained security enforcement unit.
+Each package is described by a YAML spec file, abstracting security workflows into three steps: scan, check, and fix.
+### Configure
+DeepLint uses a YAML configuration file to configure and manage packages.
+You can build the customized package from scratch or use the pre-curated industrial best practices for a quick bootstrap.
+### Run
+DeepLint then orchestrates the workflow
+Scan and snapshot the resources configurations.
+Enforce ruleset to identify potential problems.
+Apply fixes on your command.
+You can embed DeepLint into existing CI/CD pipelines to automate security checks on any code or configurations changes and before/after each deployment.

+## Key Features
+### Security-as-Code

+Codified security workflows allow repeated and consistent usage, and can be managed as code - version control, peer review, and sharing.

+### DevSecOps

+Embed security workflows into DevOps pipelines to secure and optimize Cloud without slowing down development and growth.

-### Scan
+### Multi-Cloud

+Use one unified tool to check multiple Cloud and Infrastructure-as-Code.
+Quickly elevate cloud security posture with pre-curated packages.

-### Check and Fix
+### Collaboration

+Package and share your security best practices within the team.
+Automatically fix founded problems with shared fixing actions.

+## What is next?

+- Get started with CLI
+- Quick bootstrap with pre-curated Packages
+- Create your first package
+- Join community